wp-plugins/secure-html5-video-player/readme.txt

 == Changelog ==

+= 2.2 =
+* Removed warning messages printed when detecting the installation path in the control panel.

 = 2.1 =
 * Corrected an issue where the poster image was not restored after the video plays.